 In addition to her work as a writer and editor, Suzanne has worked extensively in the non-profit sector as an adult literacy practitioner and in community-based environments including the Native Women’s Resource Centre of Toronto.
 As a former member of the board of directors at Central Toronto Community Health Centres — which oversees policy and governance at two sites, the Shout clinic for youth and the Queen West Community Health Centre — and a longtime volunteer with Anishnawbe Health Toronto’s street patrol, Suzanne has a particular interest in the intersections among intergenerational trauma, social justice, and the social determinants of health.
 She has over two decades’ experience working in advocacy and direct–service positions with people who are marginalized by racism, poverty, homelessness, health status, addictions, mental-health challenges, crime, and victimization.

 Suzanne has lectured on Aboriginal literature at the University of Toronto’s School of Continuing Education, and was a guest lecturer in the Journalism program at the First Nations Technical Institute at Tyendinaga Mohawk Territory from 2000 to 2005.
-She has also been a guest speaker/presenter at the Ontario Library Association 2013 Super Conference, York University (Faculty of Environmental Studies), and the Royal Ontario Museum.
+She has also been a guest speaker/presenter at the Ontario Library Association 2013 Super Conference, the York University Faculty of Environmental Studies, and the Royal Ontario Museum.
 From 2009 to 2010, Suzanne was an Education Officer for school programs at the Art Gallery of Ontario, where she facilitated gallery and studio activities for students from K-12.
 She was appointed to the Indigenous Advisory Circle at the Royal Ontario Museum in 2014, to assist the ROM in building authentic and sustainable relationships with Indigenous communities.